auth0/docs/articles/authorization/guides/dashboard/remove-user-roles.md

 ---
 # Remove Roles Assigned to Users

 This guide will show you how to remove the [roles](/authorization/concepts/rbac) assigned to a user using Auth0's Dashboard.
+This task can also be performed [using the Management API](/authorization/guides/api/remove-user-roles).
 The assigned roles are used with the API Authorization Core feature set.

 <%= include('../_includes/_enable-authz-core') %>